-- The cases the product is in appeared damaged upon delivery and this damage was recorded on the signed bill of lading (BOL). - Too much product was received2 and the error in case count was indicated on the signed BOL. - Not enough product was received and the error in case count was indicated on the signed BOL - A picking error resulted in the wrong type of product being delivered to the retailer.
-Please ensure you inspect inside your delivered cases immediately, as mis-pick errors must be reported within 48 hours of receipt.
+- The cases the product is in appeared damaged upon delivery and this damage was recorded on the signed BOL. - Too much product was received2 and the error in case count was indicated on the signed BOL. - Not enough product was received and the error in case count was indicated on the signed BOL. - A picking error resulted in the wrong type of product being delivered to the retailer.
+Inspect inside the delivered cases immediately, as mispick errors must be reported within 48 hours of receipt.

 - 2. Document evidence After a product has been identified for a return, the retailer should document any evidence that the product is applicable for return.
-Pictures should be taken as evidence whenever applicable. - Document quantity Before proceeding, the retailer should have an understanding of the quantities of each SKU that they are submitting for a return. - 4.
-Contact call centre Contact the Alberta Cannabis Call Centre and be prepared to provide the following: - Cannabis licence number - Reason for return - Evidence for the return (such as photographs) - The types and quantities of each SKU being returned - The order number associated with the product - Note that in some cases the customer service agent may instruct the retailer to destroy the product in question instead of returning it.
-In this case, destroy the product in accordance with AGLC policy and skip to Step 8.

-Note that in the case of a shortshipment, no product needs to be returned.
-In this case skip to Step 8.

-- Receive Return Merchandise Authorization (RMA) from our call centre - If the customer service agent determines that the claim for a return is valid, an RMA will be generated and emailed to retailer. - Return the product Details regarding return shipping are covered in section 3.6 Return Shipping Process.
+Pictures should be taken as evidence whenever applicable. - 3.
+Document quantity Before proceeding, the retailer should have an understanding of the quantities of each SKU that they are submitting for a return. - 4.
+Contact Call Centre Retailers can email the Alberta Cannabis Call Centre to initiate a return request and should be prepared to provide the following: - · Cannabis licence number - The product name, quantity and lot number of each item being returned - The order number associated with the each product - · Reason for return - Evidence for the return (such as photos) - The types and quantities of each SKU being returned - When possible, group multiple return requests by order number in the same email to expedite the return process. - Note that in some cases the customer service representative may instruct the retailer to destroy the product instead of returning it.
+In this case, destroy the product in accordance with AGLC policy and skip to Step 8. - Note that in the case of a short-shipment, no product needs to be returned.
+In this case skip to Step 8. - 5.
+Receive Return Merchandise Authorization (RMA) If the customer service representative determines that the claim for a return is valid, an RMA will be generated and emailed to the retailer. - 6.
+Return the product Details regarding return shipping are covered in Section 3.6 Return Shipping Process.
 Typically, return shipments are picked up by the carrier during the next inbound delivery to the retail location.
-AGLC will cover the cost of return shipping. - 7.
-Await inspection After the returned products arrive at AGLC warehouse, AGLC will investigate to ensure that the return claim is accurate and that all the claimed products have been returned.
-If the inspection reveals that the claim was inaccurate or misleading, a refund will not be issued to the retailer and the products will not be shipped back to the retailer.
+AGLC will cover the cost of return shipping.

-2 Retailers are obligated to report to AGLC if they receive too much product in error.
-Failing to act on shipping errors that result in an over-delivery of Product may result in the revocation of the retailer's cannabis licence.
+2 Retailers are obligated to inform AGLC if they receive incorrect amounts of product or additional product(s) not part of the order in error.
+Failing to act on shipping errors that result in an over-delivery of product may result in the revocation of the retailer's cannabis licence.